Managing Water Quality

-We pioneer low impact development (LID) techniques to treat industrial stormwater.
-We use natural site features and small-scale stormwater controls to mimic natural hydraulic patterns to remove pollutants before they reach Commencement Bay.
+NPDES Permits for Municipalities, Industrial Activities, Sand and Gravel Sites, and Construction Activities.
+In response to these permits, the Port pioneers treatment techniques to treat industrial stormwater.
+The Port uses natural site features and small-scale stormwater controls to mimic natural hydraulic patterns to remove pollutants before they reach Commencement Bay.

-We also control the sources of stormwater pollution by requiring vinyl-covered chain link fences, and avoiding the use of uncoated galvanized steel for roofing, siding, gutters and other components that convey stormwater.
+The Port also controls sources of stormwater pollution by requiring vinyl-covered chain link fences and avoiding the use of uncoated galvanized steel for roofing, siding, gutters and other components that convey stormwater.

 Stormwater Management Plan

-In compliance with the Washington State Department of Ecology's stormwater permit requirements, our Stormwater Management Plan educates employees and tenants, finds and eliminates illicit discharges, maps stormwater conveyance systems, monitors water quality, implements best management practices (BMPs) and treats stormwater where appropriate.
+In compliance with the Washington State Department of Ecology's stormwater permit requirements, our Stormwater Management Plan educates employees and tenants, documents how staff finds and eliminates illicit discharges, maps stormwater conveyance systems, monitors water quality, implements best management practices (BMPs) and treats stormwater where appropriate.